bangle-io/bangle-editor/bangle-core/api.md

 # doc: {link.Component}

 Top level node needed by the editor to contain every other node.
-The spec & plugins for this component are **required** for Bangle to function, if a spec named `doc` is not found in not defined, Bangle will default to this one.
+The spec & plugins for this component are **required** for Bangle to function, if a spec named `doc` is not defined, Bangle will automatically default to this one.

 ### spec(): {link.NodeSpecFactory}